 In R v C-A (2020) Andrew secured the acquittal for a young man falsely accused of rape in Telford Youth Court in January 2020 (instructed by Alexandra Youster at Cartwright King).
 This case emphasised the value in careful preparation and review of all unused material which can reveal the signs of material investigators don’t think is relevant but shows obvious gaps in the investigation that should not go unexplained.
 Early challenge of disclosure, questioning obvious lines of inquiry unexplored by way of a carefully drafted defence statement, consideration of previous behaviour evidence and timely character applications is absolutely invaluable.

-WMP v Varma (10.6.19) involved Andrew in achieving a variation of a Sexual Harm Prevention Order (SHPO) based on foreign convictions that came to light at a late stage in the currency of the order.
+WMP v Varma (2019) involved Andrew in achieving a variation of a Sexual Harm Prevention Order (SHPO) based on foreign convictions that came to light at a late stage in the currency of the order.
 With an order directing further and better proof of convictions from authorities overseas, Andrew successfully persuaded a bench with little experience of handling complex inter-jurisdictional matters, on their jurisdiction, the law and procedure to be applied.

-WMP v Cohen (8.8.18) involved the challenge of extended police bail.
+WMP v Cohen (2018) involved the challenge of extended police bail.
 Although perhaps Andrew had the advantage in terms of familiarity with the provisions of police bail, considering his considerable previous experience in that area, his case analysis and preparation, including preparing a thorough skeleton argument before the hearing, helped him persuade the Justices as to the correct interpretation of the law as it stands on pre-Policing and Crime Act (2017) police bail.

 - First Prize in the Kalisher Pupil Barrister Essay Competition (2017)

-- Top Performing student on BPTC 2016 at Manchester Law School (2016)
+- Top Performing Student on BPTC 2016 at Manchester Law School (2016)

 - Odin Trust PhD Scholarship King’s College, Institute of Psychology (2000)